Blue Ridge Conduit Installation: Phase II

 Customers can experience some noise due to heavy equipment from the hours of 7 a.m. to 6 p.m.
 Seattle City Light has received a noise variance permit to work under these hours.

 Reminder to residents that trenching for conduits will occur in the public right-of-way (e.g. street and planting strips).
-This could include the landscaping in front of your house.
-Affected landscaping, plants and fencing will be restored.
+This could include the landscaping and driveways in front of your house.
+Affected landscaping, vegetation and driveways will be restored.
 Crews are permitted to use these right-of-way areas as needed.

 All traffic control plans associated with this project have been approved by the Seattle Department of Transportation (SDOT).
 The plans are audited from time to time, and will continue to be in compliance with SDOT standards and guidelines.